 For general academic consultation and professional behavior or academic issues that are larger than a single class, each student will be assigned a faculty advisor.
 Students must meet formally with the academic advisor in the middle of the first semester in the program to review professional behavior skills and progress within the curriculum.
 At this time, students are expected to complete a self-assessment of how they are going in the program.
 Each student and their advisor discuss the student's self-assessment, any comments from program faculty related to the student, and the student's grades so far in the program.
 Students may also bring up any issues or questions in this meeting.
-Formal meetings with the advisor in subsequent semesters are dependent on program faculty reports to the advisor of concerns about professional behavior, other concerning behavior, or academic progress.
+Formal meetings with the advisor in subsequent semesters are dependent on program faculty reports to the advisor of concerns about professional behavior skills, concerning behavior, or academic progress.
+The advisor or program director will communicate to the student in writing (hard copy or email) a summary of these meetings.

 Students may request to meet with academic advisors at any time.
 Students requiring more specific counseling or counseling of a personal nature may be referred to the University's Counseling Services.
 The faculty advisor may also assist students in selecting their elective course.
 Advising for the elective course may also be completed by the Director of Graduate Studies.
 The faculty advisor is there as a support to students and their progress in the program.
 Students should make every effort to meet with their advisors so that they can build a relationship that will be an asset to them as they complete their education in the Department.